IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :ShowValidityFilter
 +++++++++++++++++++

 When set to true, the filter for validity of metadata is shown in "My Data" page.
 It is set to "false" by default.
+When you wish to use this filter, you must reindex the datasets first, otherwise datasets with valid metadata will not be shown in the results.